microsoft/aerial_wildlife_detection/readme.md

   * :clock3: currently no action in case of project and image SRID mismatch
   * Mapservers: basic versions running.
     * :ballot_box_with_check: basic WMS, WCS, WFS implemented, although still in alpha
-    * :clock3: missing: custom SRID, more service versions, extended parameters, GeoJSON output for WFS, general failsafety
+    * :clock3: missing: custom SRID (currently fails with non-WGS84), more service versions, extended parameters, GeoJSON output for WFS, general failsafety
     * :clock3: project config page implemented; options not yet used (all services on by default; insufficient authentication check, also for demo projects)
     * :clock3: needs extensive testing